The categories below feature policy information about some of the most common accommodation requests.

 Classroom Accommodations

-Students with concerns about how a disability may impact their classroom or curricular experience may find it useful to learn more about Academic Accommodations.
+Students with concerns about how a disability may impact their classroom or curricular experience may find it useful to learn more about Accommodations.

 Learn More